 Product configuration is an activity of customizing a product to meet the needs of a customer.

-Configurators are used to guide the user through the product definition process and serve as an important tool for choice navigation.
+Configurators are used to guiding the user through the product definition process and serving as an important tool for choice navigation.

-In early versions, they were simply pre-defined options to be selected regardless of interactions between options.
+In early versions, there were simply pre-defined options to be selected.
 Conversely, more complicated current versions incorporate rules, algorithms and/or artificial intelligence (AI) to solve complex configurations with interactions between choices that are made.